Bias of Damped Lyman-$\alpha$ systems from their cross-correlation with CMB lensing: Method Results

 where the weights $w^\kappa_p$ correspond to the mask associated with the convergence map provided by Planck, and $p$ runs over all pixels separated from the position of the $g$-th object by an angle lying in the interval $[\theta-\Delta\theta/2,\theta+\Delta\theta/2]$ (here $\Delta\theta$ is the choice of bin width for our correlation function estimator).
 For our configuration-space measurement we estimated the correlation function in 16 bins of $\theta$ in the interval $0<\theta<3^\circ$ (i.e. $\Delta\theta\sim11'$).

-In order to improve the signal-to-noise ratio $S/N$ of this measurement, we pre-process the convergence map by Wiener-filtering it before computing the correlation function.
+We pre-process the convergence map by Wiener-filtering it before computing the correlation function.
 This effectively down-weights noise-dominated modes optimally, reducing their impact in the final $S/N$.
-Since the noise-induced correlations associated with the quadratic estimator used by Planck to compute the lensing convergence map are diagonal in harmonic space, this down-weighting is automatically implemented in the analysis described in the previous section.
-However, we find (in agreement with \cite{2016PhRvD..94j3506D}), that this procedure marginally improves the final uncertainties with respect to a straightforward measurement of the correlation function using the raw $\kappa$ map.
 The Wiener filter applied to the harmonic coefficients $\kappa_{\ell m}$ is $W_\ell\equiv C^{\kappa\kappa}_\ell/(C^{\kappa\kappa}_\ell+N^{\kappa\kappa}_\ell)$, where $C^{\kappa\kappa}_\ell$ is the convergence power spectrum for the best-fit Planck cosmological parameters, and $N^{\kappa\kappa}_\ell$ is the noise power spectrum of the Planck $\kappa$ map.
 As mentioned in Section \ref{sec:theory} this weighting is taken into account when modelling the theory prediction for the correlation function.
+We find that this procedure does not lead to any significant improvement in the results when comparing our pipeline to one that ignores Wiener-filtering, beyond producing more visually-compelling measurements of the lensing signal in real space.